tokenring-ai/filesystem/README.md

 - Dirty flag for tracking changes
 - Command safety validation for shell commands
 - Support for multiple filesystem providers with provider registry
+- State management with file tracking and read-before-write enforcement

 This package abstracts filesystem access, making it suitable for sandboxed or virtual environments in AI workflows, while providing safety mechanisms for shell commands.